enderNakamoto/bit_shield/README.md

 We set out to fetch Turkish Lira data and offer people a way to hedge against their inflationary fiat using Bitcoin—a worthy goal.
 Stacking sats > holding fiat.

-## How did we do it? - Risk/Protocol
+## How did we do it? - Risk/Hedge Protocol

 We built a protocol on top of ERC4626 primitive